Ray-inthebox/Node2Grids/README.md

 # Node2Grids in Pytorch
 ------
-We provide Pytorch implementations for the paper "[TBD](https://arxiv.org/abs/2003.09638 "TBD")".
+We provide Pytorch implementations for the paper "[An Uncoupled Training Architecture for Large Graph Learning](https://arxiv.org/abs/2003.09638 "TBD")".
 You need to install Pytorch and other related python packages. the dependencies are listed below.
 ```
 - scipy
 - numba